 I’m forty.
 I have a house, dog and husband.
 Gallivanting the world whilst blogging about exotic foods and Instagramming my daily coffee drink in various cafes, just isn’t an option.

 Does this mean that I am destined to prejudices, bigotry and narrow-mindedness?
 Absolutely not, because the benefits of the travel described by Twain do not have to come from the kind that requires a passport, hostel stays, and the eating of balut.

 I have found that every corner of Colorado has a unique culture and its own sense of pride in place.
 While at first glance these towns may seem the same, when you scratch through the superficial surface, venture past the Walmart at the edge of town and talk to the natives at a local pub, you’ll find that each Colorado town is different.

 Whether it’s work-a-day towns in Southeast Colorado or high-end resort destinations like Aspen, traveling to these places can be fatal to prejudice, bigotry, and narrow-mindedness.

 For instance, talking with farmers at a diner in Eastern Colorado may not only give you a new outlook on water rights, but you may find out why a certain group of individuals voted for “the other candidate” in the latest election.

 You may bond over a love of dogs with perfect strangers at a brewery in Aspen.
-Or perhaps you’ll watch a three hour football game with individuals with whom your path would never normally cross.
-And it’s not just locals that you’ll run across during Colorado travels.
+Or perhaps you’ll watch a three-hour football game rooting loudly with people whose path you wouldn’t have normally crossed.
+And it’s not just locals that you’ll meet during Colorado travels.
 You may even find yourself conversing with international visitors in a hot springs pool or on the gondola at a ski resort.

 My favorite part of traveling is talking to people, and this activity can be fatal to prejudices, bigotry and narrow-mindedness.
 We need more authentic face-to-face conversations in this divisive world.